Overview

 What inpatient services does

-We provide short-term, highly-specialized and individualized consultations, assessments and treatments for children and families.
-Our treatment is tailored to you and your child’s specific needs and goals.
+We provide short-term, highly-specialized and individualized consultations, assessments and initial treatments for children and families.
+Our services are voluntary and require an informed consent from you, your child or youth or their substitute decision-maker.
+The services are tailored to your child/youth’s specific needs and goals.

 We are an interdisciplinary service, so our team is made up of many different professionals working together.

-If your child is admitted, we will work with you and your child to design a treatment plan to accomplish their goals.
-You will be part of the planning and learning process all the way through your child’s treatment.
+If your child/youth is admitted, we will work with you and your child/youth to design an initial treatment plan to accomplish their goals.
+You will be part of the planning and learning process all the way through your child/youth’s care.
 Our first step is for a CPRI staff member to meet with your family, in person or virtually, to do an assessment.
-We will talk with you about your child and family’s needs and goals and the risks and benefits of treatment.
+We will talk with you about your child/youth and family’s needs and goals and the potential risks and benefits of inpatient services.

 Find out more on our kids page and see photos